vipinvkmenon/terraform-exporter-btp/docs/resume.md

 !!! info
     This file will be removed if the export was successful.

-To resume the processing, we do not make any changes to the files, but execute the original command:
+To resume the processing, you don't need to make any changes to the files, but execute the original command:

 ```bash
 btptf export-by-json -s 12345678-abcd-efgh-ae24-86ff3384cf93 -p btpResources.json -c exported-configuration
 ```

-The Terraform Exporter for SAP BTP recognizes the file and prompts how we want to proceed
+The Terraform Exporter for SAP BTP recognizes the file and prompts how you want to proceed

 ![Repeat export - prompt for resume based on log](img/resume-step1.png)

-We select the option to resume the processing.
+Select the option to resume the processing.

-The processing starts, but as we also have the directory `subscriptions-config`, we get prompted if this should be removed:
+The processing starts, and you get prompted if you want to remove the folder `subscriptions-config`:

 ![Repeat export - prompt for removing temporary directory](img/resume-step2.png)

-It is safe to remove it, so we select the corresponding option, and the export process continues.
+It is safe to remove it, so select the corresponding option, and the export process continues.

 The output show that the missing resources get exported: